Maviya11/employ-wise/README.md

-Live link for the project.
+Live link for the project `https://employ-wise-three-sigma.vercel.app/`

 To run this project in your computer: